 This gene produces fibrillin (glycoprotein that helps the development of elastic fibers located in the connective tissue).

 The mutation leads to a connective tissue disorder.
 As of June 2022, there is still no known cure for Marfan syndrome.

 However, with proper treatment, the life expectancy of these patients can be average.
 This means that Marfan syndrome patients must correct the pectus excavatum deformity for the patients to reach optimal health.

 It is proven to lower the lifespan by about ten years if left untreated.
 The deformity will impair the functioning of the heart and lungs.

-Adults and children with MFS should avoid competitively and contact sports.
-Also, they shouldn’t perform any heavy lifting exercises.
+Adults and children with MFS should avoid competitive and contact sports.
+Also, they shouldn't perform any heavy lifting exercises.

 The extra high blood pressure and rapid heartbeat can hurt their aorta.
 Comparatively, light exercises performed in moderation will be suitable for these patients.
 They are shown to lower their blood pressure and heart rate.